remigiusz-donczyk-gl/final-project/DOCS.md

 This is a project that intends to show my familiarity with DevOps tools.
 It showcases many technologies used commonly in functional products.

-The main purpose is its focus on combining multiple tools into a coherent pipeline; the website being deployed (a stateful database of DevOps & IT memes) is only for showcase purposes, and thus of secondary importance.
+The main purpose is its focus on combining multiple tools into a coherent pipeline; the website being deployed (a stateful database of DevOps and IT memes) is only for showcase purposes, and thus of secondary importance.

 ## Jenkins